aaryanporwal/meme-genie/workshop.md

 # Meme-Generator

-Ever wanted to become a *meme lord*?
-Ever wanted to make cool memes and share it with the world?
+Ever wondered how to make memes?
+Or did you ever wanted to make your _own_ cool memes and share it with the world?

-Don't worry, today we'll be spinning up our own ***meme-generator***, or as I like to call it - 'A Meme-Genie'
+Then you're at the right place, today we'll be spinning up our own ***meme-generator***, or as I like to call it - 'The Meme-Genie'

 Let's take a look of how our meme-generator looks like:

 ![meme-generator demo](https://cloud-i6md9xxdx.vercel.app/0image.png)

 Source code can be found [here](https://repl.it/@aaryanporwal/Meme-generator).

 ## Part 1: Prerequisites